aleemon/nemwebR/README.md

     been implemented correctly
 -   All dates and times are formatted in POSIX +10 timezone (Australia/Brisbane)
--   Data types have all been strictly enforced
+-   Data types have all been strictly enforced (i.e. dates as POSIX, numeric where they should be)

 Depending on the volume of data and update frequency in a given dataset,archive (historical) data usually starts from \~ 2 weeks prior and stretches back to July 2009.
 Current (recent) data usually stretches back \~ 1 year.
 The archive functions are typically faster and more efficient than the current functions, so try to use them where possible.

-For high volume versioned datasets (i.e. the predispatch and bidding data) the current data contains all versions whereas the archive data only keeps the latest value (i.e. the current data retrieves BIDDAYOFFER whereas the archive retrieves BIDDAYOFFER\_D).
-Unfortunately this somewhat limits the value of analysis from these datasets and is just one of many quirks of the data available on NEMWeb.

 ## Five Minute Settlement